Pi4J/pi4j-kotlin/README.md

 }
 ```

-You also get other helper functions from the Minimal Context like `printLoadedPlatforms`, `printDefaultPlatform`
+You also get other helper functions found in the Minimal Example like `printLoadedPlatforms`, `printDefaultPlatform`
 , `printProviders`, and `printRegistry`.

 ---